Homology transfer products on free loop spaces: orientation reversal on spheres: The transfer and the transfer product

 \subsection{The transfer}

-Let $G$ be a finite and discrete topological group acting continuously on $\Lambda=\Lambda M$, where $M$ is a compact, connected, smooth manifold of dimension $n$.\\
+Let $G$ be a finite and discrete topological group acting continuously on $\Lambda=\Lambda M$, where $M$ is a compact, connected, smooth manifold of dimension $n$.

-If the action is free, then the map $q:\Lambda\rightarrow\Lambda/G$ is a covering map and we not only have a homomorphism $q_*:H_i(\Lambda;R)\rightarrow H_i(\Lambda/G;R)$, but also one in the other direction $tr:H_i(\Lambda/G;R)\rightarrow H_i(\Lambda;R)$ for singular homology with any coefficient group $R$.
-This homomorphism is called transfer and it is induced by a chain map which can be defined in very straight foreward and natural way on the singular chain complexes: just send a singular simplex of $X/G$ to the sum of its $|G|$ distinct lifts.
-This it is explained in section 3.G of \cite{HatcherAT}.\\
+If the action is free, then the map $q\colon\Lambda\to\Lambda/G$ is a covering map and we not only have a homomorphism $q_*\colon H_i(\Lambda;R)\to H_i(\Lambda/G;R)$, but also one in the other direction $tr\colon H_i(\Lambda/G;R)\to H_i(\Lambda;R)$ for singular homology with any coefficient group $R$.
+This homomorphism is called transfer and it is induced by a chain map which can be defined in a very straightforward and natural way on the singular chain complexes: just send a singular simplex of $X/G$ to the sum of its $|G|$ distinct lifts.
+This is explained in section 3.G of \cite{HatcherAT}.

+Unfortunately, no subgroup $G\subset O(2)$ (except the trivial) acts freely on $\Lambda$ and thus the quotient maps $\Lambda\to \Lambda/\vartheta$ and $\Lambda\to \Lambda/\theta$ are not covering maps.
+Nevertheless, also for nonfree actions of a finite group $G$ on $\Lambda$ we get transfer homomorphisms.
+They can be constructed in (at least) two ways: \begin{enumerate} \item Any orbit map $q\colon X\to X/G$ of a continuous action of a finite discrete group $G$ on a topological space $X$ is a ramified covering map in the sense of \cite{MR698352}.
+Let $SP^d(X)$ denote the $d$-fold symmetric product of $X$.
+A $d$-fold ramified covering map is a continuous surjective finite-to-one map $p\colon X\to Y$ for which a continuous map $t_p:Y\to SP^d(X)$ exists. $t_p$ maps a $y\in Y$ to the unordered $d$-tupel of points of $p^{-1}(y)$ counted with multiplicities.
+In \cite{MR698352}, a transfer homomorphism $tr\colon\wt{H}_i(X/G;R)\to \wt{H}_i(X;R)$ on reduced singular homology for $R=\Z,\Q,\Z_k$ is developed if $X$ and $X/G$ have the homotopy type of connected CW-complexes.
+It uses the homotopy-theoretic definition of homology.